workarea-commerce/marketplace-partners/README.md

 application runs in production mode, some kind of SSL cert is necessary in order for the application to function properly.

+### Using Custom Domain

+If you are using a custom domain, make sure your A record and nameservers are pointing to your newly created droplet.
+After verifying, you can now log into the image.
+When presented with the command-line interface for setup, exit the setup.
+There are a couple of nginx configs that need to be changed for setup to complete successfully.
+Edit `/etc/nginx/sites-available/default` by removing the SSL listen values, the ssl_certifcate and ssl_certificate_key values.
+Replace `_` with your domains in the server_name config.

+Double check that `WORKAREA_HOST` and `WORKAREA_CDN_HOST` are not present in `/etc/workarea.env`.

+Exit and re-ssh into the image.
+Complete setup as instructed in the command-line interface.

 ## Development

 The `marketplace-image.json` file is validated and built upon every